 4. You and your family

 While it’s true you should have your potential customer at the heart of your plans, you need to stop and think about you and your family every now and then.
 If you are going to be living in the B&B side by side with the guests, it’s important to ensure you’ve chosen somewhere that can comfortably accommodate your loved ones.

 Everyone needs their own space, so it would be wise to have separate living quarters for your family, allowing you to indulge in “normal” activities that others may take for granted.
 You may even want to consider soundproofing your house, which makes it even easier to keep business and home life separate.

 You may not jump for joy at the thought of your in-laws coming to stay at the best of times, but you still need to consider if you have room to sleep family and friends – or would they be taking up a guest room that could go to a paying visitor?

 Finally, it’s important to remember not to rush your research.
 Finding the perfect place that ticks all the right boxes is not always easy, so bide your time wherever possible.

 Need more help?
-Once your B&B gets off the ground, you might want to consider purchasing the eviivo suite package – the all-in-one B&B booking software to keep on top of your bookings and get your property on the map!
+Once your B&B gets off the ground, you might want to consider purchasing eviivo’s bed and breakfast booking system to keep on top of your bookings and get your property on the map!